ragej4x/7-Evelyn-AISATSHSG11/README.md

-# Kiosk POS System using PyQt5
+# Kiosk POS System using pygame / pyQT5

 A **Kiosk POS (Point of Sale) System** is a self-service terminal that allows customers to independently place orders, make payments, and complete transactions.
-This project uses **PyQt5** to create an intuitive, user-friendly interface that streamlines operations for restaurants, retail stores, and other businesses.
+This project uses **PyQt5 / Pygame** to create an intuitive, user-friendly interface that streamlines operations for restaurants, retail stores, and other businesses.

 ---